amparore/alphaFactory/README.md

 # alphaFactory

-A software tool for the computation of alpha-factors for general probability distribution functions.
+A software tool for the computation of alpha-factors of probability distribution functions.

 The tool takes in input the PDF function f(x), the CTMC rate mu and the accuracy epsilon, and outputs the instantaneous and accumulated alpha-factors coefficients needed by the Uniformization function.